laderast/RBootcamp_old/chapter1.md

   geom_point()
 ```

-A ggplot always starts with the `ggplot()` function.
+Let's take the code apart.
+A `ggplot2` call always starts with the `ggplot()` function.
 In this function, we need two things:

 1. `data` - in this case, `gap1992`.
 2. `mapping` - An aesthetic mapping, using the `aes()` function.